If we can get "here", we live a life as opposed to dragging around yesterday.

 - M.Sc.
 Aerospace Engineering, Politecnico di Milano, December 2006

 - NASA Postdoctoral Fellowship (NASA Science Directorate), USA, August 2012.

 - Second place at Young Researcher Rotary-Morelli prize, Italy, 2011.

 - Ph.D. dissertation selected among the five best theses, European Community on Computational Methods in Applied Sciences.

 Office: Building 1, Room 0140

 Matteo Parsani is an Assistant Professor of Applied Mathematics and Computational Science (AMCS).
-He is also the principal investigator of the Advanced Algorithms and Simulations Lab (AANSLab) and a member of the Extreme Computing Research Center (ECRC).
+He is the principal investigator of the Advanced Algorithms and Simulations Lab (AANSLab) and a member of the Extreme Computing Research Center (ECRC).
 He is affiliated with the Mechanical Engineering program as a secondary affiliation.

 Education and early career

 Matteo holds a M.Sc. in aerospace engineering with a specialization in computational aerodynamics from Politecnico di Milano and a Ph.D. in mechanical engineering from Vrije Universiteit Brussel.
 After a period as a NASA Postdoctoral Fellow at NASA Langley Research center, in October 2015, Matteo joined KAUST.

 Professor Matteo Parsani’s research interests are related to the design and implementation of novel, robust, and scalable numerical methods on unstructured grids for hyperbolic and mixed hyperbolic/parabolic partial differential equations.
 His current focus is on the stability and efficiency of spatial and temporal discretizations and structure-preserving techniques which allow to mimic the results from the continuos level to the discrete one.